How Rush University Medical Center Saved $1M in OR Supply Spend

 The Challenge

-Efficient Inventory Management
+Efficient Medical Inventory Management

 Like a lot of hospitals, Rush relied on manual processes and work-around solutions to manage inventories in different departments like the OR and their Cath Lab.
-Rush was able to make it work, but it was a laborious process eating up a lot of staff time and didn’t provide any actionable data.
+Rush was able to make it work, but it was a laborious process, eating up a lot of staff time and didn’t provide any actionable data.
 “We had very limited visibility into our supply chain,” said Nicholas Scrutchions, Rush Supply Chain Operations Manager.

 Rush could only look at data for products that cost over $500, and that data was not timely and required adjustment before it was usable.
 There was no visibility into basic information such as product-level detail, inventory dollar value, or where in the hospital to replenish inventory.
-The results were predictable: high costs, excessive inventory, and product scattered in locations all around the hospital.
+The results were predictable: high costs, excessive inventory, and products scattered in locations all around the hospital.

 Lack of visibility wasn’t the only problem that Rush faced in managing inventories.
 They also faced issues with expired and recalled products.
 “You would have to physically touch everything to know if it was expired or not, so supply chain techs used to spend roughly three to four hours a day cycle counting,” said Scrutchions.
 “There wasn’t a system in place.”
 Rush staff had to manually update a list every time they learned of an expiring or recalled product.
 “There was no way to track recalled items or product expiration that didn’t involve a manual process.”